xmppjs/xmpp.js/README.markdown

 ### Building XML Elements

-strophejs' XML Builder is very convenient for producing XMPP stanzas. node-xmpp includes it in a much more primitive way: the `c()`, `cnode()` and `t()` methods can be called on any *Element* object, returning the new child element.
+Strophe.js' XML Builder is very convenient for producing XMPP stanzas. node-xmpp includes it in a much more primitive way: the `c()`, `cnode()` and `t()` methods can be called on any *Element* object, returning the new child element.